Multimodal Channel-Mixing: Channel and Spatial Masked AutoEncoder on Facial Action Unit Detection: Experiment

 \section{Experiment}

-Our self-supervised pre-trained model is training on the BP4D~\cite{bp4d}, where all the frames are extracted (with/without AU notation).
-We split all frames of the datasets into train and validate by 90\% and 10\%.
-The pre-training needs two modalities for input, that are, RGB and Depth.
-Then we employ supervised training by finetuning to evaluate the learned representations on AU detection.

-Through our experiments, we aim to address the research questions with respect to following four aspects: \B{RQ1: } \textit{Can our proposed method meet or outperform the state-of-the-art baseline methods?} \B{RQ2: } \textit{Will fuse multiple modalities be more effective?} \B{RQ3: } \textit{What is the impacts of different mask ratio for image reconstruction and down-stream task?}; \B{RQ4: } \textit{Why our model is more effective than the original MAE structure?}
+Our pre-trained MCM is trained on the BP4D+~\cite{bp4d+}, where 300,000 random sample frames from all the frames are extracted (with/without AU notation).
+The pretraining needs three modalities for input, that is RGB, Depth, and Thermal.
+After the pretraining, we employ supervised training to finetune the encoder of AU detection on BP4D and DISFA~\cite{disfa}.
+Through our experiments, we aim to address the research questions with respect to the following four aspects: \B{RQ1: }\IT{Can our proposed method outperform state-of-the-art baseline methods?} (section~\ref{single_result}.); \B{RQ2: }\IT{Will multiple modalities fusion be more effective?} (section~\ref{mm_result}); \B{RQ3: }\IT{ What are the image reconstruction results across the database?}; (section~\ref{img_rec}); \B{RQ4: }\IT{How effective is MCM, and how efficient is it compared to traditional multimodal fusion methods?} (Section~\ref{effect_cm}).